tibsar/tibsar.github.io/source/_posts/2015-06-11-how-to-set-up-a-custom-octopress-blog.markdown

 git commit -m "adds my first blog post and deploys my blog" git push origin source
 ```
 Congratulations, you now have an Octopress blog!
 Now test it out!
 Go to `username.github.io` in a web browser to see your newly deployed blog.
+If you love your blog, but hate how it looks, checkout <a href="www.tibsar.github.io/blog/2015/06/12/customizing-your-octopress-blog/" target=_blank>Customizing Your Octopress Blog</a>.